Skip to content

 How robots will change the job market: Kai-Fu Lee predicts

 How will artificial intelligence change the world and especially the job market by 2041?
-AI scientist Kai-fu Lee just wrote a book about precisely that, and he predicts it'll shake up almost every major industry.
-AI, he explains, will be most disruptive to many so-called "routine" occupations, but the damage may be reduced by shifting "empathetic" workers to jobs that require human empathy.
-Watch his interview on GZERO World with Ian Bremmer.
+AI scientist Kai-Fu Lee just wrote a book about precisely that, and he predicts it'll shake up almost every major industry.
+AI will be most disruptive to many so-called "routine" occupations, but we may minimize the damage by shifting "empathetic" workers to other jobs.

 Ian Bremmer explains: Should we worry about AI?